pepemxl/CursoEstructurasDeDatos2020/clase_12.md

 ![RepresentacionListasLigadasMemoria](images/binary-tree3.png)

 ### Representación secuencial
-This is the simplest memory allocation technique to store the tree elements but it is an inefficient technique since it requires a lot of space to store the tree elements.
-A binary tree is shown in the following figure along with its memory allocation.

 Es la representación más simple, que consiste en usar un arreglo estatico para guardar los nodos.

 ![RepresentacionSecuencial](images/sequential-representation-binary-tree.png)